No-Canada! Mariners' Paxton pitches no-hitter in Toronto

 The Big Maple picked the perfect place for the game of his life.

-Paxton became the first Canadian to pitch a no-hitter in his home country, pitching the Seattle Mariners over the Toronto Blue Jays 5-0 Tuesday night.
+Paxton became the first Canadian to throw a no-hitter in his home country, pitching the Seattle Mariners over the Toronto Blue Jays 5-0 Tuesday night.

 "You couldn't write this stuff," Paxton said.
 "Pretty amazing to have it happen against the Blue Jays, at home in Canada."